uber/uber-ios-sdk/README.md

 ### Configuring iOS 9.0

 If you are compiling on iOS SDK 9.0, you will need to modify your application’s `plist` to handle Apple’s [new security changes](https://developer.apple.com/videos/wwdc/2015/?id=703) to the `canOpenURL` function.
+Locate the **Info.plist** file for your application.
+Usually found in the **Supporting Files** folder.
+Right-click this file and select **Open As > Source Code**

 ```
 <key>LSApplicationQueriesSchemes</key>